Skip to Content

 Getting Citizenship

 Angelova’s children had also found a home in the U.S. by now, and everyone was ready to begin the road to citizenship, starting with the first step: applying for a green card.
 A green card is a “permanent resident” card that allows an individual to live and work permanently within the United States.
-Typically, applicants must hold a green card for five calendar years before applying for citizenship, but this process was delayed for Angelova because of her husband’s new job.
+Typically, applicants must hold a green card for five calendar years before applying for citizenship, but this process was delayed for Angelova because of her husband’s job shift.

 Although it comes with the promise of freedom, the green card also brings restrictions.